awsdocs/amazon-redshift-developer-guide/doc_source/r_superusers.md

 Superusers can view  catalog tables\.
 For information, see [System catalog tables](c_intro_catalog_views.md)\.

 A database superuser bypasses all permission checks\.
-Be very careful when using a superuser role\.
+Be careful when using a superuser role\.
 We recommend that you do most of your work as a role that is not a superuser\.
 Superusers retain all permissions regardless of GRANT and REVOKE commands\.

 To create a new database superuser, log on to the database as a superuser and issue a CREATE USER command or an ALTER USER command with the CREATEUSER permission\.